ngi-nix/channeler/docs/architecture.md

    implemented here if a packet was intended for another recipient.
 Rather, the main decision point is whether to further process or drop the packet, e.g. according to "firewall" rules.
+1. `Decrypt` - only applies if the packet is encrypted. [not yet implemented]
 1. `Validate` - here, we provide simple packet-level validation.
 The protocol identifier must be one of the implemented set, and checksums have to be validated.
-Note that when encryption is used, this may be conflated with the decryption filter below.
+Note that when encryption is used, this may be conflated with the decryption filter above.
-1. `Decrypt` - only applies if the packet is encrypted. [not yet implemented]
-1. `Channel Assignment` - once a packet is decrypted, it can be put into a channel specific buffer.
+1. `Channel Assignment` - once a packet is validated, it can be put into a channel specific buffer.
 1. `Message Parsing` - this filter processes each packet as a sequence of messages, and passes messages further down the filter pipe (at the latest,